Ways To Increase Fertility – In Men As Well As Women

-- Moderate to high levels of alcohol consumption in men is linked to abnormal liver function, raised oestrogen levels (interfering with sperm development) and a significant drop in sperm count.
+- Moderate to high levels of alcohol consumption in men is linked to abnormal liver function, raised estrogen levels (interfering with sperm development), and a significant drop in sperm count.

 - There are a number of studies that show direct links between high levels of daily caffeine consumption (more than 300mg a day) and low fertility in both males and females.

-- Many fertility experts suggest that couples keen on getting pregnant should ideally cut caffeine from their diet (male as well as female) while trying to conceive.
+- Many fertility experts suggest that couples keen on getting pregnant should cut caffeine from their diet.

-- Try to stick to a balanced diet that follows the healthy diet principles of loads of fruit and vegetables (particularly green leafy vegetables and legumes), low-GI complex carbohydrates and low-fat meat.
+- Stick to a balanced diet, i.e., one that uses a lot of fruits and vegetables (particularly green leafy vegetables and legumes), low-GI complex carbohydrates, and low-fat meat.